ant-design/ant-design/components/date-picker/index.en-US.md

 ### Why origin panel don't switch when using `panelRender`?

 When you change the layout of nodes by `panelRender`, React will unmount and re-mount it which reset the component state.
 You should keep the layout stable.
 Please ref [#27263](https://github.com/ant-design/ant-design/issues/27263) for more info.

+### How to understand disabled time and date?

+Please refer to the blog ['Why is it so hard to disable the date?'](/docs/blog/picker), to learn how to use it.